Stability for the Erd\H{o}s-Rothschild problem

 Let $\alpha_i := 1/r$ for all $i \in [r]$.
 Then $(r,\phi,\ba) \in \feas_0(\bm{k})$.
 So the regularity lemma allows us to pass from $G$ to a feasible solution to Problem~$Q_0$.
 It turns out that since $(r,\phi,\mathcal{U})$ is popular, we have that

 and moreover that $G[U_i,U_j]$ is almost complete for all $ij \in \binom{[r]}{2}$ (see Claim~\ref{largecon}).
-Since we can choose $r$ large (but still bounded), the number of edges of $G$ within any $U_i$ is very small.
+Since we can choose $r$ large (but still bounded), the number of edges of $G$ within any $U_i$ can be made very small.
 Therefore the structure of $G$ can be recovered from $(r,\phi,\mathcal{U})$.

 \emph{Symmetrisation: from $(r,\phi,\ba) \in \feas_0(\bm{k})$ to some $(r^*,\phi^*,\ba^*) \in \opt^*(\bm{k})$.} This is the main part of the proof (Lemma~\ref{bulk}), and in it we forget about $G$ entirely, and instead concentrate on $(r,\phi,\ba)$.
 We think of this object as a vertex-weighted coloured multigraph: the weights are given by $\ba$, and the coloured edges by $\phi$.
 We will apply a version of symmetrisation to $(r,\phi,\ba)$.
 Symmetrisation was originally used in (ordinary) graphs by Zykov~\cite{zykov} to give a new proof of Tur\'an's theorem.
 In its most basic form, it is the process of considering two non-adjacent vertices $x$ and $y$ in a graph $G$, and replacing $x$ by a clone of $y$, i.e.\ a vertex $y'$ whose neighbourhood is the same as that of $y$.
 With Yilma~\cite{psy} we used symmetrisation to modify any $\bm{k}$-extremal graph into one which is both extremal and complete multipartite (Theorem~\ref{oldresults}\ref{oldresultsi}).
 Here, we use a version of symmetrisation as follows.
 Suppose that there is some $ij \in \binom{[r]}{2}$ such that $|\phi(ij)| \leq 1$.
 Then we create a new feasible solution on $r$ parts by making vertex $j$ a clone of vertex $i$, or vice versa.
 One of these choices will be such that the new solution $(r,\phi',\ba)$ satisfies $q(\phi',\ba) \geq q(\phi,\ba)$.
 At the end of this process, we will obtain $(r,\phi_f,\ba) \in \feas_0(\bm{k})$ (where $f$ is for \emph{final}) such that $|\phi_f(ij)| \geq 2$ whenever $i,j$ are not clones and